 Calendar

-The fiscal years for New York University extend from September 1 through August 31.
+The fiscal years for the University extend from September 1 through August 31.
 In most divisions (except certain professional schools, where slightly different schedules obtain) the regular teaching year consists of two terms, beginning in early September and mid-January, respectively.
-The summer sessions conducted by the various divisions extend for the most part from May to August.
-The calendars published in the University-wide and individual school bulletins will cite specific dates conforming to local variations.
+The summer sessions conducted by the various divisions occur for the most part during the period from May to August.
+The University also offers a January Term Session.
+The calendars published in the University-wide and individual school bulletins will cite specific dates for each academic year conforming to local variations.
 This information is also available online.
-The annual Commencement exercises are ordinarily held in May.
+The annual Commencement exercises are normally held in May.

-Each school and college of the University, under the direction of its dean, issues its own bulletin or bulletins describing entrance and degree requirements, programs of study, and the like.
-Because this is the official publication of the school’s or college’s requirements and programs, it must be as accurate and up-to-date as possible.
+Each school and college of the University, under the direction of its dean, issues its own bulletin or bulletins or other published (including on-line) materials describing entrance and degree requirements, programs of study, and the like.
+All official publications of a school’s or college’s requirements and programs must be as accurate and up-to-date as possible.

-It is incumbent upon the individual faculty member whose particular courses are described therein to inform the departmental executive officer of all essential changes that may necessitate a revision of the course description in the bulletin.
+It is incumbent upon the individual faculty member whose particular courses are described therein to inform the departmental executive officer of all essential changes that may necessitate a revision of the course description in the published materials.

 Restriction on Outside Employment

-All faculty members compensated on a full-time basis are expected to devote their major energies to teaching, research, service, student counseling, and related activities at New York University.
+All faculty members compensated on a full-time basis are expected to devote their major energies to teaching, research, service, student counseling, and related activities at the University.
 This implies a limit on outside activities, particularly those that involve the rendering of service for extra compensation.

 Circumstances thought to merit exceptional treatment should be referred in writing to the appropriate dean and the Office of the Provost.